Textualize/textual/docs/guide/devtools.md

 ### Log method

-There's a convenient shortcut to `log` available on the App and Widget objects you can use in event handlers:
+There's a convenient shortcut to `log` available on the App and Widget objects.
+This is useful in event handlers.
+Here's an example:

 ```python
 from textual.app import App